mozilla/mig/README.md

 MIG: Mozilla InvestiGator
 =========================

 MIG is OpSec's platform for investigative surgery of remote endpoints.
-It's a platform that allows investigators to send actions to pools of agents, and check for indicator of compromision, verify the state of a configuration, block an account, create a firewall rule or update a blacklist.
+It allows investigators to send actions to pools of agents, and check for indicator of compromision, verify the state of a configuration, block an account, create a firewall rule or update a blacklist.